Ella Watson

 Ella Watson (March 27/29, 1883 – April 3, 1980) was an American janitor and charwoman who was famously the subject of Gordon Parks' photographic series including American Gothic in 1942, among at least 90 other photographs.
-According to the Gordon Parks Foundation, "Parks asked if he could take Watson’s picture.
+According to the Gordon Parks Foundation, "Parks asked if he could take Watson's picture.
 She agreed, and for four months gave him access to her home and her community.
-The resulting photographs were a breakthrough in Parks’ career."
+The resulting photographs were a breakthrough in Parks' career."
 In 2024, the Minneapolis Institute of Art exhibited 60 of the photographs.

 Early life and career

 Ella Watson was born in Washington D.C., United States on either March 27 or March 29, 1883.
 She left school when she was 15, which is also when she began work as an ironer at Frazee Laundry in Washington.
 Until 1919, census records show she worked intermittently as a maid and laundress, after which she was employed as a janitor by the United States Department of State, later a caretaker at a family's home, a different federal agency building, the Post Office Department, and then the Department of the Treasury in 1929, where she worked until 1944.
-In Parks' memoir A Hungry Heart, by the time he met her in 1942, Watson's father was lynched, her husband shot to death in 1927, her daughter died after bearing two illegitimate children.
+In Parks' memoir A Hungry Heart, by the time he met her in 1942, Watson's father was lynched, her husband shot dead in 1927, her daughter died after bearing two illegitimate children.
 At the time, she was living in an apartment and was raising her adopted daughter and grandchildren as a single parent.